 The loan applies to tuition fees for DPI preparation courses delivered by colleges or training providers in England approved to offer loans by the Skills Funding Agency.
 Please check with the course provider to find out about their eligibility and availability of a course.

-Please note that IoLET does not offer courses and therefore does not deal with any aspects of these loans.
+Please note that CIOL Qualifications does not offer courses and therefore does not deal with any aspects of these loans.
 As the Awarding Organisation our role is limited to nominating the qualification for Advanced Learner Loans designation.

 The examination is open to anyone who wishes to take it.
 There are no absolute entry requirements, but regular attendance on a course is strongly recommended.

-To register for the DPI exam, simply download the DPI Entry Form and follow the instructions.
-Please submit the completed and signed form by post or by emailing a scan to firstname.lastname@example.org.
+To register, download the DPI Entry Form.
+Complete all fields electronically and save to your files.
+Please submit the completed form by email to firstname.lastname@example.org.
 A Candidate is only fully registered when the exam fee has been received and payment has been cleared.

 Candidates preparing for the Diploma in Police Interpreting are supported through membership of CIOL as an IoLET Affiliate.
 This membership grade provides access to resources to support preparation as well as other membership benefits.
 Exam candidates are encouraged to join CIOL as an IoLET Affiliate as soon as they know they intend to take the exam to ensure they get the most out of their membership.
 Registration with CIOL as an IoLET Affiliate or in professional membership grades is a pre-requisite for exam registration.
 The applicant's current membership number must be quoted on the exam entry form in order to be processed.
 Please see IoLET Affiliate membership for further details.